Of late there’s been wild talk of the Spanish.

 A screech went up.
 I think Nero loses his tail in every tale he tells.

-“A few sayt they’d be damned before they was took as pirates and chained to the oars of a Spanish galley.
+“Frank and another swore they’d be damned before they was took as pirates and chained to the oars of a Spanish galley.
 Or worse.
 They had hold of a plank, so I swam to them.

-He, not knowing his letters but fearing that if his name could not be writ he could not marry, sayt, “Damn me, I been so long at sea in the service of the Queen’s Majestie I’ve clean forgot.
+Frank, guessing that if he weren’t baptised he could not marry, cried, “Good sir, I’ll be frank.
+I been so long at sea in the service of the Queen’s Majestie I’ve clean forgot.
 May I be damned if I haven’t! “